 Even today, my job is the same – to provide fast, yet effective solutions to people’s problems.

 Now, I know that the only way to solve the problem is to actually understand it.
-What keeps striking me as odd is how much problems my colleagues have with employing this simple and obvious technique.
+What keeps striking me as odd is how many problems my colleagues have with employing this simple and obvious technique.

 Instead of seeking to understand, they seek to be understood.
 Instead of listening to what others have to say, they keep interrupting them.
 And, instead of already being successful, promoted, and happy senior managers, they are still wiggling in their status quo.
 The same, of course, applies to all matters of life.